Bethune Point Skateboard Park

 History of Park

-In 2006, Zone 1 City Commissioner Rick Shiver, members of the skateboarding community including skaters, family and friends, Leisure Services Director Percy Williamson and Deputy Director Lynn Parfitt met for a presentation on skateboarding.
+In 2006, then Zone 1 City Commissioner Rick Shiver, members of the skateboarding community including skaters, family and friends, and city staff met for a presentation on skateboarding.
 From that early meeting and three additional public meetings with over 50 skaters and interested community members, a new vision of a proposed Daytona Beach skateboarding facility was created.

 Skaters provided ideas on skate components.
 Leisure Services prepared a scope of work for the design elements.
 Pillar Design and Spohn Ranch designed the facility and created the features including one multi-level bowl and the street course.
 The design includes beginner, intermediate and advanced spaces for skateboarding, inline skating and BMX /freestyle bikes.
 The park opened on Saturday, November 7, 2009.